farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 #### 4. Player Evens the Odds

-The player decides if they want to even the odds.
+The player decides if they want to even the odds by adding bonus dice to their pool.

-They can either
+You can normally get two bonus dice for your action roll.

+For one bonus die, you can get assistance from a teammate.
+They consume `1 momentum`, say how they help you, and give you `+1d6`.

+For another bonus die, you can either:

-- `Push themselves`: Consume `2 momentum` to get `+1d6` or an improved effect rating.
+- `Push yourself`: Consume `2 momentum` to get `+1d6` or an improved `effect` rating.
 - `Add tension` to the scene, to get `+1d6`.

-They can also receive assistance from another PC for an additional `1d6`.

 #### 5. Roll the Dice